 [ Director Piano ]

-A native of Tennessee, pianist Melvin Chen has performed as a soloist and chamber musician at major venues throughout the United States, Canada and Asia.
+A native of Tennessee, pianist (as well as violinist and violist) Melvin Chen has performed as a soloist and chamber musician at major venues throughout the United States, Canada and Asia.
 His performances have been featured on radio and television stations around the globe, including KBS television and radio in Korea, NHK television in Japan, and NPR in the United States.
 Recordings include Beethoven’s Diabelli Variations on the Bridge label, praised as “a classic” by the American Record Guide, Joan Tower’s piano music on the Naxos label and recordings of the Shostakovich piano sonatas and Gordon’s Orpheus and Euridice.

 An enthusiastic chamber musician, Mr. Chen has collaborated with such artists as Ida Kavafian, David Shifrin, Pamela Frank and with the Shanghai, Tokyo and Miro quartets.
 He has appeared at numerous festivals including the Bard Music Festival and Music from Angel Fire among others.